Questions and answers on copyright and legality of internet radio

 Use the search service to find similar sites:

-Freemusicarchive - a large database of free music, more than 150 thousand works
+Freemusicarchive - a large database of free music, over 150,000 pieces

-CCmixter - a large database of free music, more than 30 thousand pieces
+CCmixter - a large database of free music, over 30,000 pieces

 Epidemicsound - with an inexpensive subscription you will get access to high-quality music